Hjorthmedh/RGCmorphology/ms/intro.md

 dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area were enough to create a classifier that could correctly identify 83 % of the RGC types we examined.
-This approach is therefore useful for experiments that do not have access to the genetically labeled mouse lines and or detailed information about stratification of RGC types.
+We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.

 \clearpage